Jim Garrison: Later career and death

 In 1973, Garrison was tried and found not guilty by the jury for accepting bribes to protect illegal pinball machine operations.
 In an interview with Pershing Gervais conducted by New Orleans reporter Rosemary James, Gervais had admitted to concocting the charges.
 In the same year, Garrison was defeated for reelection as district attorney by Harry Connick Sr. On April 15, 1978, Garrison won a special election over a Republican candidate, Thomas F. Jordan, for Louisiana's 4th Circuit Court of Appeal judgeship, a position for which he was later reelected and which he held until his death.

 In 1987, Garrison appeared in the film The Big Easy where he essentially played himself, and the next year he was featured in The Men Who Killed Kennedy series, airing in the United States beginning in 1988.
-After the Shaw trial, Garrison wrote three books on the Kennedy assassination, A Heritage of Stone (1970), The Star Spangled Contract (1976, fiction but based on the JFK assassination), and his best-seller, On the Trail of the Assassins (1988).
+After the Shaw trial, Garrison wrote three books on the Kennedy assassination: A Heritage of Stone (1970), The Star Spangled Contract (1976, fiction but based on the JFK assassination), and his best-seller, On the Trail of the Assassins (1988).
 A Heritage of Stone, published by Putnam, places responsibility for the assassination on the CIA and claims the Warren Commission, the Executive Branch, members of the Dallas Police Department, the pathologists at Bethesda, and various others lied to the American public.
 The book mentions neither Shaw by name nor Garrison's investigation of him.

 Garrison's investigation received widespread attention through Oliver Stone's film, JFK (1991), which was largely based on Garrison's book as well as Jim Marrs' Crossfire: The Plot That Killed Kennedy.
 Kevin Costner played a fictionalized version of Garrison in the movie.
 Garrison himself had a small on-screen role in the film, playing United States Supreme Court Chief Justice Earl Warren in two scenes; one interrogating Jack Ruby in prison with the commission, and one facing the press disputing Garrison's (Costner) theory of a conspiracy in favour of the lone-gunman theory on the steps of the Supreme Court.
 Garrison also appears live and comments on the Shaw Trial in the documentary The JFK Assassination: The Jim Garrison Tapes, written and directed by actor John Barbour.
+He was interviewed for the 1992 documentary film Beyond 'JFK': The Question of Conspiracy.

 Having been bedridden for some time with heart disease, Garrison died in 1992 and is survived by his five children.
 He is interred at Metairie Cemetery in New Orleans.